 To address the situation, OneFamily organized a therapeutic two-day trip exclusively for bereaved men.
 The 35 participants took time away from their busy schedules to focus on their bereavement, connect to other men who have experienced the same loss, participate in a variety of group therapies, and gain strength that will carry them through their everyday lives.

-They took part in group building and bonding activities such as ODT (outdoor training), and assorted trust-building exercises.
+They took part in group building and bonding activities.
 They also had a chance to laugh together and share lighter moments, demonstrating that life continues and must be lived to the fullest.

-Since many of the participants were not acquainted with many of the others before they arrived at Neve Ilan for two-day outing, the first activity was designed to give them a sense of belonging.
-Each one shared his story of loss with the group, creating instant connections.
+The first activity was designed to give them a sense of belonging.
+Each father shared his story of loss with the group, creating instant connections.

 “I am proud I had the chance to meet fathers I knew about only from the news, unfortunately,” said Eliezer Rosenfeld, whose son Malachi was murdered on his way home from a basketball game in 2015, and whose his son Yizhak was killed in a flash flood while serving in the IDF in 2002.